-The drum set is indeed an interesting sonic instrument; from the low boom of the bass drum and floor toms, the abrupt attack of the snare drum, to the high frequencies of the cymbals.
-For such a barrage of sound events, all of the components of a drum set play very well together, like the perfect musical percussive family.
+The drum set is indeed an interesting sonic instrument, from the low boom of the bass drum and floor toms to the abrupt attack of the snare drum, and the high frequencies of the cymbals.
+For such a barrage of sound events, all of the drum set components play very well together, like the perfect musical percussive family.

 Helpful related articles:

-The reason that snare drum buzz can be a little annoying to beginner drummers, is because it is most prominent when the drums are not blended with the wall of sound that occurs when other instruments are added to the mix.
-We are often playing alone when learning, so we hear small nuances that we might not notice if we were playing with others.
+Snare drum buzz can be a little annoying to beginner drummers because it is most prominent when the drums are not blended with the wall of sound that occurs when other instruments are added to the mix.
+When learning, we often play alone, so we hear small nuances that we might overlook if we were playing with others.

-There are also other things that can trigger snare drum buzz, such as bass guitar notes, vocals coming through a PA system - pretty much any sonic event where the frequency is just right to upset our dynamic little friend.
-If you have come this far ready to find the solution, then I am very sorry to disappoint you.
-We call this the million dollar problem.
+Other things can trigger snare drum buzz, such as bass guitar notes, vocals coming through a PA system - pretty much any sonic event where the frequency is just right to upset our dynamic little friend.
+If you have reached this far, ready to find the solution, we are very sorry to disappoint you.
+We call this the million-dollar problem.
 Why?
 Because if you could design and patent a device that effectively curbs this little gremlin, then that is potentially what you could make.
-But before your rush out to the garage with your mad professor jacket and head lamp, please consider that you would have to defy the laws of sound first.
+But before your rush out to the garage with your mad professor jacket and headlamp, please consider that you would have to defy the laws of sound first.

-One last thing to consider is that snare buzz is actually considered an organic feature of the drum set, and there are many musicians, recording engineers and producers that love the sound.
+Snare buzz is considered an organic feature of the drum set, and there are many musicians, recording engineers, and producers who love the sound.
 Listen to the beginning of "I Want You Back" by the Jackson Five, and you will hear the wires rattling around in the background during the bass introduction.
 You'll need to listen carefully with a good headset, but you'll hear it.
 Back then, it would have been impossible to edit this out, whereas modern recording and editing technology can mask buzz to an extent.
 But even though this is the case, many choose to leave this little nuance alone.
-Yamaha have even added tom sounds to their electronic drum sets that feature a little snare buzz to provide truly authentic sound samples - such is the accepted organic nature of this sound.
+Some higher-end electronic drum set manufacturers have even added tom sounds to their products that feature a little snare buzz to provide genuinely authentic sound samples, such is the accepted organic nature of this sound.

-If you have any questions relating to this article, or any aspect of learning the drums, please feel free to email [email protected].
+If you have any questions about this article, please email [email protected].